Qiskit/qiskit/docs/cdoc/qk-target-entry.rst

     typedef struct QkTargetEntry QkTargetEntry

-A mapping of qargs and instruction properties representing gate map of the Target.
+A mapping of qubit arguments and properties representing gate map of the Target.
 This feature is used due to not having valid native mappings available from C.

 Here's an example of how this structure works: